gitguto/Teste/README.md

 # This is a test
-In life, we learn as we go
+In life, we learn as we go.
 Hello community.